jlpteaching/ECS201C-Spring2019/reading-list.md

 ## 4/23 Lecture 8: Cache Coherence 2

 Sections numbers are *inclusive*.
-Your review of the synthsis lecture may be structured a little differently than a normal research paper.
+Your review of the synthesis lecture may be structured a little differently than a normal research paper.

 **Review:** Chapter 6.
 [A Primer on Memory Consistency and Cache Coherence](https://www.morganclaypool.com/doi/abs/10.2200/S00346ED1V01Y201104CAC016)